terminusdb/terminusdb-docs/index/json-diff-and-patch/json-diff-and-patch-demonstration.md

 ---
 description: >-
-  A demonstration of using JSON Diff and Patch (JSON-DP) to monitor changes in TerminusDB schemas and documents, JSON schemas, and other document databases such as MongoDB.
+  A demonstration of using JSON Diff and Patch to monitor changes in TerminusDB schemas and documents, JSON schemas, and other document databases such as MongoDB.
 ---